8 Book Blurb Examples That Can Help Sell Your Book

 What do we learn?

-Stakes: Will Theresa find romance and find her faith renewed, or will she remain alone?
+Stakes: Will Theresa find romance and have her faith renewed, or will she remain alone?

-Genre keywords: Mystery, emotions love, timeless, romantic love
+Genre keywords: Mystery, emotions, love, timeless, romantic love, longing, relationships

-The first two sentences of the blurb do a great job of painting a scene that readers can easily picture: A woman running on the beach, finding the bottle, pulling out a letter and having an emotional reaction.
+The first two sentences of the blurb do a great job of painting a scene that readers can easily picture: A woman running on the beach, finding the bottle, pulling out a letter and having a remarkably strong emotional reaction.
 It also happens to be describing the inciting incident of the story, which really helps give the blurb some narrative momentum.
 The blurb’s author also cleverly includes the terms “bestselling” and “New York Times bestseller,” signaling Sparks’ authorly credentials.

 EVERY DAY THE SAME